Analytics for the Australian Grain Industry (AAGI) PhD Scholarships

 The Analytics for the Australian Grains Industry (AAGI) initiative is a five-year strategic partnership to enhance the profitability and global competitiveness of the Australian grains sector through advanced analytics.
 This five-year initiative (2023-2027) is mainly funded by the Grains Research and Development Corporation (GRDC) with a $36 million investment and builds on the previous Statistics for the Australian Grains Industry 3 (SAGI3).
 Investment.
 The University of Adelaide, in collaboration with Curtin University and The University of Queensland, is leveraging machine learning, data fusion, and statistics to support grain growers in making data-driven decisions.
 With a total co-investment of $56 million from the three strategic partners, this project offers HDR students a unique opportunity to contribute to cutting-edge research that has a real-world impact on the agricultural sector.

-In 2025, we are recruiting three PhD students for the following Projects:
+In 2025, we are recruiting four PhD students for the following Projects:

 Project 1: Unifying on-farm data and crop models to enhance tactical crop decisions